dolinger-nscc/dolinger-nscc.github.io/rpt/README.md

 # Covid-19 Cases

 This report is an ongoing analysis of the Covid-19 response primarily for Canada.
-Data for the United States will also be included for a compare / contrast to identify effectiveness of distancing intervention.
+Data for the United States will also be included for a compare and contrast to identify effectiveness of distancing intervention.
 The report will leverage [Flourish Studio](https://flourish.studio/).

 ## Assumptions